jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/calibration.rst

   CRTK/dVRK Python to communicate with the dVRK console.
 The dVRK console must be running at the same time, with the options ``-s``
 * ROS package ``dvrk_python``
-* Compatible with **dVRK Si SUJ only**
+* Compatible with **dVRK-Si SUJ only**
 * https://github.com/jhu-dvrk/dvrk_python/tree/devel/scripts

-This script is used to calibrate the potentiometers for the 4 SUJ arms of the dVRK Si.
+This script is used to calibrate the potentiometers for the 4 SUJ arms of the dVRK-Si.
 The script relies on mechanical limits to compute the scales and offsets used for the conversion from voltages to SI positions.